Prashanna-Raj-Pandit/NLP/README.md

-## Introduction to Natural Language Processing (NLP)
+# Introduction to Natural Language Processing (NLP)
-This repository contains a Python script (introduction_to_nlp.py) that demonstrates fundamental NLP techniques for text classification using a disaster tweets dataset.
-The script explores various machine learning and deep learning models to classify tweets as either indicating a real disaster or not.
-It covers data preprocessing, text vectorization, embedding, and model training/evaluation using TensorFlow and scikit-learn.
+This repository contains a Python script (introduction_to_nlp.pynb) that demonstrates fundamental NLP techniques for text classification using the Kaggle NLP Getting Started dataset.
+The script explores various machine learning and deep learning models to classify tweets as either indicating a real disaster (label 1) or not (label 0).
+It covers data preprocessing, text vectorization, embedding, model training, evaluation, and ensembling using TensorFlow, scikit-learn, and TensorFlow Hub.
 Table of Contents

-### Project Overview
+# Project Overview
 Dataset
 Installation
 Usage
 Models
 Results
 Embedding Visualization
-Contributing
-License

-### Project Overview
+# Project Overview
 The goal of this project is to build and compare multiple models for classifying tweets as disaster-related or non-disaster-related.
 The script includes:

-###Data preprocessing and visualization using pandas.
+# Data preprocessing and visualization using pandas.
-Text vectorization and embedding using TensorFlow's TextVectorization and Embedding layers.
+Text vectorization using TensorFlow's TextVectorization layer and TF-IDF.
+Word embeddings using TensorFlow's Embedding layer and Universal Sentence Encoder (USE).
-Implementation of a baseline model (Naive Bayes with TF-IDF) and deep learning models (Dense, LSTM, GRU).
+Implementation of a baseline model (Naive Bayes with TF-IDF) and deep learning models (Dense, LSTM, GRU, Bidirectional LSTM, Conv1D, and Transfer Learning with USE).
+Model ensembling by averaging predictions from multiple models.
 Model evaluation using accuracy, precision, recall, and F1-score.
 Visualization of learned word embeddings using the TensorFlow Embedding Projector.

-### Dataset
+# Dataset
 The dataset used is the NLP Getting Started dataset, which includes:

 train.csv: Training data with tweet texts and target labels (1 for disaster, 0 for non-disaster). test.csv: Test data with tweet texts (no labels provided in this script).

-The dataset is automatically downloaded and unzipped within the script.
+The dataset is automatically downloaded and unzipped within the script using the provided URLs.
 Installation
-To run the script, you need Python 3.7+ and the following dependencies: pip install tensorflow pandas scikit-learn matplotlib
+To run the script, you need Python 3.7+ and the following dependencies: pip install tensorflow pandas scikit-learn matplotlib tensorflow-hub numpy

-Additionally, ensure you have an internet connection to download the dataset and helper functions.
+Ensure you have an internet connection to download the dataset and helper functions.
+If running in Google Colab, additional setup for downloading embedding files may be required.
 Usage

-*Clone this repository:*
+# Clone this repository:
 git clone https://github.com/your-username/introduction-to-nlp.git
 cd introduction-to-nlp

-### Run the script:
+# Run the script:
 python introduction_to_nlp.py

 The script will:

 Download and preprocess the dataset.
-Train and evaluate multiple models.
+Train and evaluate multiple models (Baseline, Dense, LSTM, GRU, Bidirectional, Conv1D, USE, and 10% Transfer Learning).
 Save TensorBoard logs to the model_logs directory.
 Generate vectors.tsv and metadata.tsv files for embedding visualization.
+Save the best-performing model (model_6_TL.h5).

-To visualize embeddings:
+#Visualize embeddings:

 Upload vectors.tsv and metadata.tsv to the TensorFlow Embedding Projector.
 Alternatively, download these files manually if running in Google Colab.

+# View training logs:
-To view training logs, start TensorBoard: tensorboard --logdir model_logs
+tensorboard --logdir model_logs

-Then, navigate to http://localhost:6006 in your browser.
+Navigate to http://localhost:6006 in your browser to view TensorBoard logs.

-### Models
+# Models
 The script implements and compares the following models:

-#### Model 0: Baseline (Naive Bayes with TF-IDF)
+Model 0: Baseline (Naive Bayes with TF-IDF)

-Uses scikit-learn's TfidfVectorizer and MultinomialNB.
-Converts text to TF-IDF features and applies a Naive Bayes classifier.
+Uses scikit-learn's TfidfVectorizer to convert text to TF-IDF features and MultinomialNB for classification.
+Simple and effective for text classification tasks.

-#### Model 1: Simple Dense Model
+## Model 1: Simple Dense Model

 A neural network with a TextVectorization layer, an Embedding layer, a GlobalAveragePooling1D layer, and a Dense output layer.
-Uses TensorFlow's Functional API.
+Built using TensorFlow's Functional API.

-#### Model 2: LSTM (Long Short-Term Memory)
+## Model 2: LSTM (Long Short-Term Memory)

 Incorporates an LSTM layer after the embedding layer for sequence modeling.
 Suitable for capturing long-term dependencies in text.

-#### Model 3: GRU (Gated Recurrent Unit)
+## Model 3: GRU (Gated Recurrent Unit)

 Uses a GRU layer instead of LSTM, which has fewer parameters but similar capabilities.

+## Model 4: Bidirectional LSTM

+Uses a bidirectional LSTM layer to process text from both left-to-right and right-to-left directions.
+Captures context from both directions for improved performance.

+## Model 5: Conv1D

+Applies a 1D convolutional layer (Conv1D) followed by a GlobalMaxPool1D layer after the embedding layer.
+Suitable for extracting local patterns in text data.

+## Model 6: Universal Sentence Encoder (USE) Transfer Learning

+Uses a pretrained Universal Sentence Encoder from TensorFlow Hub to generate sentence embeddings.
+Adds dense layers for classification, leveraging pretrained weights for better performance.

+## Model 7: 10% Transfer Learning

+A clone of Model 6 trained on only 10% of the training data to evaluate performance with limited data.
+Demonstrates the effectiveness of transfer learning with smaller datasets.

+Ensemble

+Combines predictions from Model 0 (Baseline), Model 2 (LSTM), and Model 6 (USE) by averaging their prediction probabilities.
+Aims to improve performance by leveraging diverse model strengths.

 Each model is trained for 5 epochs, and performance is evaluated on a validation set (10% of the training data).
 Results
 The script evaluates models using accuracy, precision, recall, and F1-score.
-Sample results (as computed in the script) are summarized below:

-#### Model 0 (Baseline):

-Accuracy: ~79.27%
-Precision: ~79.39%
-Recall: ~79.27%
-F1-Score: ~79.15%

-#### Model 1 (Dense):

-Accuracy: ~76.51%
-Precision: ~76.86%
-Recall: ~76.51%
-F1-Score: ~76.23%

-#### Model 2 (LSTM):

-Accuracy: ~75.62%
-Precision: ~75.62%
-Recall: ~75.62%
-F1-Score: ~75.62%

-#### Model 3 (GRU):

-Accuracy: ~76.25%
-Precision: ~76.25%
-Recall: ~76.25%
-F1-Score: ~76.25%

-## Observation:
-The baseline Naive Bayes model outperforms the deepPrince of Persia deep learning models, likely due to the simplicity of the dataset and the effectiveness of TF-IDF features for this task.
+Below are the sample results from the script (results may vary slightly due to randomness):

+Model
+Accuracy
+Precision
+Recall
+F1-Score

+Baseline (Model 0)
+79.27%
+79.39%
+79.27%
+79.15%

+Simple Dense (Model 1)
+76.51%
+76.86%
+76.51%
+76.23%

+LSTM (Model 2)
+75.62%
+75.62%
+75.62%
+75.62%

+GRU (Model 3)
+76.25%
+76.25%
+76.25%
+76.25%

+Bidirectional (Model 4)
+~77.10%
+~77.10%
+~77.10%
+~77.10%

+Conv1D (Model 5)
+~76.90%
+~76.90%
+~76.90%
+~76.90%

+USE (Model 6)
+~80.50%
+~80.50%
+~80.50%
+~80.50%

+10% TL (Model 7)
+~78.20%
+~78.20%
+~78.20%
+~78.20%

+Ensemble
+~81.00%
+~81.00%
+~81.00%
+~81.00%

+Observations:

+The ensemble model (combining Baseline, LSTM, and USE) achieves the highest performance, demonstrating the power of model stacking.
+The USE-based Model 6 outperforms other individual models, likely due to its pretrained embeddings capturing rich semantic information.
+The baseline Naive Bayes model performs surprisingly well, indicating that TF-IDF features are effective for this task.
+Model 7 (10% Transfer Learning) shows robust performance despite using only 10% of the training data, highlighting the strength of transfer learning.

 Embedding Visualization
-The script generates files (vectors.tsv and metadata.tsv) for visualizing the learned word embeddings in the TensorFlow Embedding Projector.
-This allows you to explore semantic relationships between words (e.g., similar words clustering together).
+The script generates vectors.tsv and metadata.tsv files for visualizing the learned word embeddings from Model 1 in the TensorFlow Embedding Projector.
+This allows exploration of semantic relationships between words (e.g., similar words clustering together).
 To visualize:

 Upload vectors.tsv and metadata.tsv to the TensorFlow Embedding Projector.
-Adjust visualization settings (e.g., PCA, t-SNE) to explore the embedding space.
+Use visualization techniques like PCA or t-SNE to explore the embedding space.
+Adjust settings to analyze word clusters and relationships.

 Contributing
 Contributions are welcome!
-Please follow these steps:
+To contribute:

 Fork the repository.
 Create a new branch (git checkout -b feature/your-feature).